crystallabs/virtualtime/README.md

 # Create an item:
 item = Crystime::Item.new

-# Create a VirtualDate that matches every other
-# day from Mar 10 to Mar 20:
+# Create a VirtualDate that matches every other day from Mar 10 to Mar 20:
 due_march = Crystime::VirtualDate.new
 due_march.month = 3
 due_march.day = (10..20).step 2

 # Add this VirtualDate as due date to item:
 item.due<< due_march

+# Create a VirtualDate that matches Mar 20 specifically.
+We will use this
+# to actually prevent event from being due on that day.
+omit_march_20 = Crystime::VirtualDate.new
+omit_march_20.month = 3
+omit_march_20.day = 20

+# Add this VirtualDate as omit date to item:
+item.omit<< omit_march_20

+# If event falls on an omitted date, try rescheduling it for 2 days later:
+item.omit_shift = Crystime::Span.new 86400 * 2

 # Now we can check when the item is due and when not: